 3. Learn to say NO

 You need to deny your time for others if you don’t have enough for yourself.
 It’s relevant to the previous point, let’s say it’s the execution part.

 Moreover, it may not be as important as always, having exceptions still.
 Or it may have been perceived as necessary by someone who will have no idea how important work you’re already busy doing.
 And focusing on small issues is unproductive, have priorities.

 4. Schedule message checking sessions.

 You’re sitting doing some productive work, important.
 All of a sudden, maybe you get a notification, or you get a feeling that you must’ve got some messages or emails.
 So what would you do next?

 How many times a day do you get compelled for a distraction like this in disguise?
 More, the worst.
-I understand that you must be having lots of relevant emails and messages that may be from your clients or customers; of course, I do.
+I understand that you must have lots of relevant emails and messages from your clients or customers; of course, I do.

 But, hope they can wait if it was that urgent they would’ve called you instead, wouldn’t they?
 Focusing on small issues is unproductive.